Project Semicolon: Amy Bleuel

 Amy Bleuel lived in Wisconsin.
 After her parents divorced, Bleuel chose to live with her father and his second wife at the age of six.
 Since then, Bleuel endured being physically abused by her stepmother.
 At the age of eight, she was taken into state custody by a child protective service.
 Bleuel began self-harming and attempting to kill herself after she had been sexually abused at the age of 10, and raped at 13.
 At the age of 18, Bleuel's father died from suicide, and she was subsequently released from the system.
 In her early years in college, Bleuel was raped twice and suffered a miscarriage.
 Bleuel suffered from alcoholism at the age of 30 and had five major suicide attempts.

-Bleuel died on March 23, 2017, aged 31; the cause of death was ruled as suicide.
-She was romantically involved with her partner David.
+She married David Bleuel on June 21, 2014.

-Project Semicolon is a movement that was started by suicide survivor Amy Bleuel, and encourages people to get tattooed with the semicolon symbol.
-The idea is to spread awareness of mental health issues and empower people who are struggling with their own mental health.
-The tattoos can serve as a reminder of the power of positive thinking.
+Bleuel died on March 23, 2017, aged 31; the cause of death was suicide.

 Overview

 Project Semicolon defines itself as "dedicated to presenting hope and love for those who are struggling with mental illness, suicide, addiction and self-injury", and "exists to encourage, love and inspire".
-While they are devoted to achieving lower suicide rates in the U.S. and worldwide, they do not themselves practice psychiatry, and the staff are not trained mental health professionals.Rather, they recommend contacting emergency hotlines (e.g. 9-1-1 or the National Suicide Prevention Lifeline) or seeking mental health professionals.
+While they are devoted to achieving lower suicide rates in the U.S. and worldwide, they do not themselves practice psychiatry, and the staff are not trained mental health professionals.
+Rather, the group recommends contacting emergency hotlines (e.g. 9-1-1 or the National Suicide Prevention Lifeline) or seeking mental health professionals.
 The movement is inclusive for people holding different beliefs or religions.